AMSC-24-25/17-fem1d-17-fem1d/README.md

 #### GRID1D
 This class abstract the mesh in 1d.
 The domain is described by the 2 extrema (start, end) and the number of nodes in which to divide it.
 The constructor of the class computes and stores the mesh size (h).
-Besides the basic getters, it exposes an overload of the call operator, which returns value of the kth node.
+Besides the basic getters, it exposes an overload of the call operator, which returns value of the k-th node.
 There is also the getPhiFunctions method, which returns a vector of the basis functions of fem for the grid, in the order of the corresponding nodes.

 #### PHI_FUNCTION